jchris/use-fireproof/docs/concept-guide/reactive-apps.md

 ## Live Databases

 Similarly, using a live database as a local state manager in your app, React or otherwise, can simplify your development process.
 Fireproof is inspired by more than a decade of reactive database and app authoring experience.
-The goal is to give you a simple handle on your data, that you can interact with anywhere.
+The goal is to give you a simple handle on your data so you can interact with it anywhere.

 In Fireproof, the core of reactivity is the `database.subscribe` method.
 This method allows you to subscribe to changes in the database, and trigger updates to the UI.
 In a raw JS context, you'd use it like this: